Table of contents

 - Time savings: Leveraging technology to automate clocking time and attendance or direct deposit ensures that you don’t waste resources on repetitive administrative tasks.

 - Reduced risk: According to the IRS, 40 percent of small businesses pay non-compliance penalties of $845 per year on average for late or incorrect filings.
-Using a third party gives you the peace of mind that you’re not exposing your company to undue risk — or undue fines.
+Using a third-party payroll service gives you the peace of mind that you’re not exposing your company to undue risk — or undue fines.

 Potential disadvantages of outsourcing payroll